MarlenaPanagiotakou/MarlenaPanagiotakou/README.md

 I’m Maria-Eleni (Marlena) Panagiotakou

-🎓 I’m currently an udergraduate student at the [School of Electrical and Computer Engineering, NTUA](https://www.ece.ntua.gr/en)
+🎓 I’m currently an undergraduate student at the [School of Electrical and Computer Engineering, NTUA](https://www.ece.ntua.gr/en)

 👀 I’m interested in the applications of Machine Learning to improve people's lives
 <!---